Archanakokate/ML_Cardiovascular-Disease-Prediction-/README.md

 #### Course-End Project: Healthcare

 #### Problem statement:
-Cardiovascular diseases are the leading cause of death globally.
+Cardiovascular disease are the leading cause of death globally.
 It is therefore necessary to identify the causes and develop a system to predict heart attacks in an effective manner.

 #### Task to be performed: